yavulan/motivation/en/technique-have-a-plan.md

 # Have a plan

 Any size, any scale, any type.
-Even a next few minutes/hours plan is better than not planning anything at all.
+Even a next few hours or minutes plan is better than not planning anything at all.